pmonnahan/admixMap/README.md

 ### Input Data

-Currently, the pipeline is set up only for binary case/control phenotypes, but this could be modified in the future.
+There are three possible inputs that can be specified in the config file: a set of plink files containing hard-coded genotypes, a VCF file containing dosage values, and a directory containing the output of RFMix (which can be generated via the [AncInf](https://github.com/pmonnahan/AncInf) pipeline).
+Only the first of these is required, and the plink prefix for these files are specified in the 'plink' entry under the 'query' section in the config file.

+    query:
-    query: "PATH_TO_PLINK_PREFIX"
+        plink: "PATH_TO_PLINK_PREFIX"
+        dosage: "none"
     samples: "all"

-The query field in the config file should be set to the PLINK prefix for the single set of PLINK files containing all data.
   It is assumed that sex will be specified in the .fam file.
+Currently, the pipeline is set up only for binary case/control phenotypes, but this could be modified in the future.

 The samples field can be set to the path of a file containing individuals to be kept from merged query file.
 One sample per line and must match exactly the sample names in the RFMix output and the query .fam file.
 Beware that '#' characters in sample names will likely lead to errors.

+If the genotype data has been imputed, it is advisable to perform the GWAS using the estimated dosage instead of hard-genotype calls.
+A VCF containing this dosage information can be provided in the 'dosage' entry under the 'query' section of the config file (see above).
+Such a dosage VCF is created by the [post-imputation](https://github.com/pmonnahan/DataPrep/postImpute) QC pipeline.
+If this dosage VCF is provided, the pipeline will run a GWAS on the hard-coded (file suffix: _.genesis.txt_) genotype data as well as the dosage data (file suffix: _.dos.genesis.txt_) If a dosage VCF is not available, set this entry to 'none', and the pipeline will skip the dosage GWAS.

+The last (optional) input is a directory containing the output of RFMix.
+The pipeline will look for a _.Q_ and _.msp.tsv_ file for each chromosome and format this data for (and perform) admixture mapping.
+This directory is provided in the 'rfmix' entry under the 'admixMapping' section:

+    admixMapping:
+            skip: 'false' # Skip admixture mapping entirely
+            rfmix: "OUTPUT_DIRECTORY_OF RFMIX" # MODIFY; can be left alone if 'skip' is set to 'false'

+If you don't want to perform admixture mapping, simply set 'skip' to 'true' and leave the 'rfmix' entry as is.

+A final possibility is that you just want to perform admixture mapping, but don't want (or care) to perform a GWAS.
+However, a set of plink files is still required because this data is used in some of the steps leading up to admixture mapping (e.g. identifying and excluding relatives).
+In its current form, it is not possible to skip the GWAS in this pipeline, and since there is no real harm in doing the GWAS, I suggest just letting it run.
+Additionally, you can just use the same set of plink files used for the ancestry inference pipeline for this pipeline as well.

 ### Data Preparation